-7.13.3 Using an external graphic card
+7.13.3 Using an external graphics card

-It is possible to operate an external graphic card in a PCI slot on the mainboard.
+It is possible to operate an external graphics card in a PCI slot on the mainboard.
 If such a card has been inserted, it is automatically recognized during the start-up procedure and the onboard VGA controller automatically switches itself off.
-It is not possible to manually switch the VGA controller on and off.
+It is not possible to switch the VGA controller on and off manually.

-An external graphic card cannot be operated in an ISA slot.
+An external graphics card cannot be operated in an ISA slot.

-By deactivating the onboard VGA controller, it is not possible to operate a display or monitor on the IPC's FPD and CRT interfaces using an external graphic card because these are switched off.
+By deactivating the onboard VGA controller, it is not possible to operate a display or monitor on the IPC's FPD and CRT interfaces using an external graphics card because they are switched off.

-7.13.4 Relationship between resolution, graphic memory and colors
+7.13.4 Relationship between resolution, graphics memory and colors